Getting real about sugar

 Keeping it real

-Understandably, you may associate sugary foods with the enjoyment or comfort they bring, or the quick energy hit.
+This is not your fault - you have likely got caught up in unhelpful beliefs about how ‘bad’ sugar is, which has ironically fuelled your desire for sweet foods.
+Understandably you may associate sugary foods with the enjoyment or comfort they bring, or the quick energy hit.
 And, even if you have concerns about your health, you may feel resistant to changing your habits.
-Therefore cutting them out completely, as is often recommended by many professionals, could really backfire for you and result in food obsession or binge eating.
+Therefore cutting them out completely (as is often unhelpfully recommended by many professionals), could backfire and result in food obsession or binge eating.

 As you can see, this is all about awareness and balance and there is so much more to this topic than I’ve covered in this blog.
 Keep learning from your own experiences and stay curious about what your body is telling you.